GLOBAL MARKETS-Stimulus hopes keep stocks afloat, corn hits high

 By Leah Schnurr

-NEW YORK, Aug 9 World shares held in positive territory in quiet trade o n T hursday with U.S. stocks staying near four-year highs after Chinese economic data kept hope alive that central banks would do more to bolster growth.
+NEW YORK, Aug 9 U.S. stocks stayed near four-year highs and European shares nudged closer to their peak of the year on Thursday after Chinese economic data kept hope alive that global central banks would do more to stimulate growth.

 Encouraging U.S. economic data also lent support to markets as the number of Americans filing new claims for jobless benefits declined last week, while the trade deficit in June was the smallest in 1-1/2 years.

-Data from China showed annual consumer inflation hit a 30-month low last month and industrial output grew at its slowest pace in about three years.
+Data from China showed annual consumer inflation hit a 30-month low last month and industrial output grew at it slowest pace in some three years.
 Markets saw that as a sign that officials would do more to stimulate the world's second-largest economy, which has been losing momentum since the start of last year.

-Those hopes butted up against worries that the European Central Bank, which outlined a plan last week to help rein in escalating borrowing costs in Spain and Italy, was taking too long to follow through.
-The lack of details kept traders' optimism in check, and the S&P 500 ended little changed.
+Those hopes butted up against worries that the European Central Bank, which outlined a plan last week to help cut escalating borrowing costs in Spain and Italy, was taking too long to follow through.
+The lack of details kept traders' optimism in check, and the S&P 500 was little changed in the mid-afternoon.

 "The markets have run up quite a bit for quite a while ... and the story is always the same - the hope for stimulus from the ECB, from the Federal Reserve, from the Chinese - from everywhere," said Philippe Gijsels, head of research at BNP Paribas Fortis Global Markets.